zzr-idam/PDE-Based-Image-Dehazing/README.md

 ## 4. Dependencies
 To run this deep-learning-based image dehazing project, the following Python libraries are required:
-- **PyTorch**: Serves as the foundation for building and training the deep - learning models (if applicable) and performing tensor - related operations crucial for the dehazing algorithm.
+- **PyTorch**: Serves as the foundation for building and training the deep-learning models (if applicable) and performing tensor-related operations crucial for the dehazing algorithm.
-- **OpenCV - Python (`opencv - python`)**: Used for image I/O operations (reading hazy images and writing dehazed results) as well as essential image processing tasks during the dehazing pipeline.
+- **OpenCV-Python (`opencv-python`)**: Used for image I/O operations (reading hazy images and writing dehazed results) as well as essential image processing tasks during the dehazing pipeline.
 - **NumPy**: Provides support for efficient numerical computations, which are fundamental for manipulating image data in the form of arrays.

-You can install these dependencies using either `pip` or `conda` (recommended for managing deep - learning environments).
+You can install these dependencies using either `pip` or `conda` (recommended for managing deep-learning environments).
 For `pip`, use the following commands:
 ```bash
 pip install torch opencv-python numpy
 ```